nervosnetwork/ckb-demo-ruby/docs/how-to-write-contracts.md

 ![Transaction Model](/docs/images/tx.png)

-Note that to focus on explaining contract model, certain fields in a cell(such as cell data) are omitted here for simplicity reason.
+Note that to focus on explaining script model, certain fields in a cell(such as cell data) are omitted here for simplicity reason.

 In CKB, each cell has 2 associated scripts: